akamming/esp_domoticz_opentherm_handler/README.md

 - Switchheatingoffat: Disable the heating when the outside temp is above this value
 - Refroomcompensation: Can change the boiler setpoint if the reference room temperature is lower than the climate setpoint

+## Controlling the Device
+The device can be controlled either by the MQTT devices (see above) or by navigating to the homepage

+## Backup/Restore config

+### Backing up the config
+- Using a browser, navigate to http://domesphelper/config.json.
+- Copy and past the json and store it on a save position
+- Alternatively you could write a script which does a curl or a wget command to get http://domesphelper/config.json

+### Restoring the config
+- Upload your saved config.json file on http://domesphelper/upload